-2.1.1 Neutron simulation model URANOS
+160 2.1.1 Neutron simulation model URANOS

 The Monte-Carlo tool URANOS (Köhli et al., 2015) is designed specifically for modeling neutron interactions within the environment in the framework of CRNS.
 The standard calculation routine features a ray-casting algorithm for a single neutron propagation and a voxel engine.
 Instead of propagating particle showers in atmospheric cascades, URANOS reduces the computational effort and makes use of the analytically defined cosmic-ray neutron spectrum by Sato (2015).
-The URANOS model can use setups with either open domains of at least 600 m or smaller sizes with periodic or reflecting boundary conditions.
+The URANOS model uses setups with either open domains of at least 600 m or smaller sizes with periodic or reflecting boundary conditions.

-2.1.2 Setups simulated with URANOS
+2.1.2 Scenarios simulated with URANOS

-- The simulation geometry consists of a ground layer with a thickness of 1.3 m and a 1000 m air (buffer) layer.
-The soil consists of $50 \%{\mathrm{Vol}}$ solids and a scalable amount of $\mathrm{H_2O}$.
-The solids are composed of $75 \%{\mathrm{Vol}}$ SiO2 and $25 \%{\mathrm{Vol}}$ Al2O3 at a particle density of $2.86 \,\mathrm{g}$ cm-3.
-The air medium consists of $78 \%{\mathrm{Vol}}$ nitrogen, $21 \%{\mathrm{Vol}}$ oxygen and $1 \%{\mathrm{Vol}}$ argon at a pressure of 1020 mbar.
-The air humidity is set to $7 \,\mathrm{g}$ m-3 and soil moisture is set to $10 \%{\mathrm{Vol}}$.
-In this study three different simulation setups have been used: - In order to assess the effect the additional moderating effect of the directional shielding on the measured intensity, in a first setup, the detector with its actual dimensions has been placed inside a domain of 10 m lateral extension with periodic boundaries and a cosmic neutron source. - 2.
-Secondly, the to-scale-model of the detector has been used to calculate the response function (Köhli et al., 2018) of each face of the detector by probing the response to a series of monoenergetic neutrons released perpendicular to its face. - 3.
-Thirdly, a virtual detector has been placed in a large-size domain.
-This entity was equipped with the beforehand-found response functions and had, in order to collect enough statistics, a geometry which is slightly larger than the physical instrument.
-This can be regarded as a suitable approximation for the purpose of investigating the distance-dependent
+The simulation geometry consists of a ground layer with a thickness of 1.3 m and a 1000 m air (buffer) layer.
+The soil consists of 50 $\%{Vol}$ solids and a scalable amount of H2O.
+The solids are composed of 75 $\%{Vol}$ SiO2 and 25 $\%{Vol}$ Al2O3 at a compound density of 2.86 g cm-3.
+The air medium consists of 78 $\%{Vol}$ nitrogen, 21 $\%{Vol}$ oxygen and 1 $\%{Vol}$ argon at a pressure of 1020 mbar.
+The air humidity is set to 7 g m-3 and soil moisture is set to 10 $\%{Vol}$ .
+In this study three different simulation setups have been used:

+1. In order to assess the effect of adding a further moderator (i.e. directional shielding) on the measured intensity, in a first setup, the detector with its actual dimensions has been placed inside a domain of 10 m lateral extension with periodic boundaries and a cosmic neutron source.